florimondmanca/limier/docs/concepts.rst

 -----------

 **Punctuation** is the process of attaching converters to the parameters of a function.
-Colon does this by processing the function's signature, looking for type annotations declared on its parameters.
+Deduce does this by processing the function's signature, looking for type annotations declared on its parameters.

 When the punctuated function is called, each argument is transformed using